 The second term of the Professional Seminar provides a further understanding of research design and statistical procedures to be used as tools for developing an independent research project (IRP).
-These tools, along with a student's ideas, knowledge and skills, come together to form an IRP.
+Statistical concepts such as measures of central tendency, variability, distributions, correlations, reliability and validity as well as other descriptive and inferential methods of presenting data along with a student's ideas, knowledge and skills, come together to form an IRP.
 Students continue to share their struggles and successes concerning the completion of the project as they exchange encouragement, advice and critical comment.
 A complete first draft of the IRP is required.
+(Revised April 2005).